-Using a network connects restaurant suppliers, distributors, and logistics providers, and enable trading partners to manage the supply chain in real time.
+A network connects restaurant suppliers, distributors, and logistics providers, and enables trading partners to manage the supply chain in real time.
 These networks flow consumption data at the ingredient/restaurant level back through the network in real time, allowing trading partners to monitor and manage the supply chain as real world conditions change.

 The networks provide real-time visibility to orders, supplies and shipments across the network.
 The more advanced networks autonomously optimize orders and inventory, and enable real-time collaboration with distributors, suppliers and franchisees.

 In particular, these networks enable much more accurate forecasting and ordering solutions.
-Since critical data flows in real time, forecasts and orders precise and up to the minute.
-They can also be automatically adjusted as conditions change.
+Since critical data flows in real time, these forecasts and orders are precise and up to the minute.
+But importantly, they are not static, they are dynamic and are automatically adjusted as conditions change.